 The American Black Chamber was established here in the summer of 1919, but just operated out of this location for about a year.

-Presumably at least some of these buildings seen at right were neighbors of the brownstone.
+Presumably at least some of these buildings seen below were neighbors of the brownstone.
 The building housing the Butterfield 8 bar is the first building to the east of Fifth Avenue not built recently.
 Butterfield 8 now has the address 5 East 38th Street, so if the street numbering has not changed, it is the first address to the east of the original Black Chamber.

 The lease to the brownstone was sold in 1920, and the American Black Chamber moved a short distance to another brownstone between Lexington and Third Avenues at 141 East 37th Street on 1 July 1920.
-That brownstone is seen below.
+That brownstone is seen above and below.

 By now the Japanese codes and ciphers were the main priority, including Japanese diplomatic, military, and naval attaché codes.